 The athletes aren’t the only ones putting on a show in Glasgow this August, with the programme launch of an exciting cultural festival.

-This week saw the programme launch of a brand new cultural festival that will take place in the heart of Glasgow as a part of this summer’s inaugural European Championships.
 As Scotland’s largest city gets ready to welcome Europe’s elite athletes for what’s sure to be an incredible new multi-sport event, an array of first-class entertainment will be the perfect accompaniment to help bring the city to life.

 This inclusive and innovative programme is the perfect platform to showcase Scotland’s amazing wealth of talent as well to strengthen connections both at home and internationally.
 Literally hundreds of unmissable events will happen at venues and in communities across the city and the entire festival will involve more than 3700 artists and performers.
 As if that wasn’t enough, the majority of events will also be completely free for all ages, meaning you can have a great time without it hurting your wallet.